Search

 What is Meditation?

 Meditation is a proven technique of gaining personal peace that reaches beyond cultural and religious boundaries.
 It involves incrementally training the mind to attain a state of focused awareness, leading to mental clarity and emotional stability.
-Some people resist trying meditation for alcohol recovery because they worry that it compromises their religious beliefs.
+Some people resist trying meditation for alcohol abuse because they worry that it compromises their religious beliefs.
 However, we respectfully suggest that this is a misunderstanding of the practice.
 Anyone can use meditation as a part of their religious practice, or completely apart from any spiritual framework.

-For those wondering whether meditation can heal the body, the answer is yes.
+For those wondering whether meditation practices can heal the body, the answer is yes.
 Meditation, in its simplest form, is:

 • Intentional stillness or movement